Temporary Anchorage Devices in Memphis TN

 Ask us About Temporary Anchorage Devices Today

 If you think you could be a candidate for temporary anchorage devices, contact Periodontal Associates of Memphis.
-A consultation with Dr. Craddock or Dr Godat can determine if your orthodontics or Wilckodontics case can benefit from the application of TADs.
+A consultation with Dr. Craddock, Dr Godat, or Dr. King can determine if your orthodontics or Wilckodontics case can benefit from the application of TADs.
 Request an appointment today!